ArthurGareginyan/custom-code-manager/readme.txt

 == Changelog ==

+= 1.13.1 - Oct 24, 2020 =
+* Fixed: On the plugin settings page, the layout of the "Support" tab is broken; the sidebar is misaligned.

 = 1.13 - Oct 23, 2020 =
 * Framework update: The CodeMirror library has been updated to the latest version v5.58.1.